 Scientists: University of Cincinnati engaged with Dr. Darrel Baumgardner of Droplet’s Science team to assist in operation of the instruments, analysis of the collected data, and continued mentoring of the student in understanding of bioaerosols and black carbon

 Instruments: The project included two cutting edge instruments from Droplet Measurement Technologies, as well as samplers and spore traps from the University of Cincinnati lab.
-Droplet instruments included the WIBS-5/NEO (Wideband Integrated Bioaerosol Sensor – version 5 / New Electronics Option) to monitor indoor and outdoor bioaerosol concentrations, including levels of airborne bacteria, fungi, pollen, and other unspecified airborne biological agents, and PAX (Photoacoustic Extinctiometer) to monitor indoor and outdoor effective black carbon concentration as a surrogate for traffic-related air pollution
+Droplet instruments included the WIBS-5 (Wideband Integrated Bioaerosol Sensor – version 5) to monitor indoor and outdoor bioaerosol concentrations, including levels of airborne bacteria, fungi, pollen, and other unspecified airborne biological agents, and PAX (Photoacoustic Extinctiometer) to monitor indoor and outdoor effective black carbon concentration as a surrogate for traffic-related air pollution

 Activity: The team conducted continuous bioaerosol and black carbon measurements in a residential apartment in Cincinnati, Ohio, from July to September 2020.
 The date of August 31, 2020 was chosen as the cut-off for during and after shutdown since schools reopened at the beginning of September in the school district where the measurements were taken.